-PCEI partners with the Moscow School District Adventure Club program and Moscow Parks and Recreation Department during the summer months to offer educational and engaging field trips for elementary aged children at local, natural parks, farms, forests and nature spaces.
-Some special places include but are not limited to: Virgil Phillips Farm Park, Hordemann’s Pond, Idler’s Rest, Laird Park and of course the PCEI Nature Center campus.
+PCEI partners with the Moscow School District Adventure Club program and Moscow Parks and Recreation Department during the summer months to offer educational and engaging field trips for elementary-aged children at local, natural parks, farms, forests and nature spaces.
+Some special places include but are not limited to: Virgil Phillips Farm Park, Hordemann’s Pond, Idler’s Rest, Laird Park and of course PCEI’s Palouse Nature Center campus.

 Choose Your Own Adventure

-PCEI Education Staff are highly trained and experienced educators with a great passion for the natural world and for learners of all ages and abilities.
-We are able to offer classroom lessons on various topics ranging from insects and owls to waste water treatment, recycling and much more!
+PCEI Education Staff are highly trained and experienced educators with great passion for the natural world and for learners of all ages and abilities.
+We are able to offer classroom lessons on a variety of topics ranging from insects and owls to waste water treatment, recycling and much more!
 To schedule a field trip, contact firstname.lastname@example.org to look into our ability to cater a one-of-a-kind program for your students and to determine program costs.